Update

 Payment Processors

 Here’s a complete list of all payment processors we integrate.
-We recommend this article if you’re unsure which one will work for you.
+We recommend reading through our article on which payment processor is the best for your business if you’re unsure which one will work for you.

 Form Widgets